Bessie Marchant

 Bessie Marchant (1862–1941) was a prolific English writer of adventure novels featuring young female heroines.
-She was married at age 27 to Jabez Ambrose Comfort, a Baptist minister 28 years her senior.
-She began writing for publication shortly after her daughter Constance was born in 1891.
 She published most of her work under the name Bessie Marchant, but occasionally published as Bessie Marchant Comfort or Mrs J.A.
 Comfort.
 And a few books for boys, published under the name John Comfort are attributed to her.

+Life

+Marchant was born at Debden Court Farm, Petham.
+She was married at age 27 to Jabez Ambrose Comfort, a Baptist minister 28 years her senior.
+Her daughter Constance was born in 1891 in Hitchin where her husband had a school.

-Marchant was born at Debden Court Farm, Petham in Kent, and despite never leaving England herself, she wrote close to 150 novels set in locations around the world.
-Her earliest novels, such as 'Broken Barriers' and 'Under Clear Skies' were simple romances set in an evangelical Christian context, usually Primitive Methodism, and located in England.
-Some of her novels were serialized in illustrated magazines such as "Sunday Reading for the Young", and some were published in combination books such as "The Bessie Marchant Omnibus Book ", which contains three novels: "The Gold-Marked Charm", "Sally Makes Good", and "Three Girls in Mexico".
+Despite never leaving England herself, she wrote close to 150 novels set in locations around the world.
+Her earliest novels, such as Broken Barriers and Under Clear Skies were simple romances set in an evangelical Christian context, usually Primitive Methodism, and located in England.
+Some of her novels were serialized in illustrated magazines such as Sunday Reading for the Young, and some were published in combination books such as The Bessie Marchant Omnibus Book, which contains three novels: The Gold-Marked Charm, Sally Makes Good, and Three Girls in Mexico.
 She later wrote many novels in the style of the Victorian adventure novel (even being called "the girls' Henty", a reference to G.A.
 Henty, the author of popular adventure stories for boys), but she challenged established gender roles by putting strong female characters in what was seen as a boys' genre.

 The typical Bessie Marchant heroine may be reluctant, unsure of herself, homesick, and frightened, but she puts aside her feelings in an effort to do her duty and do the right thing.
-Here is a passage from "The Adventures of Phyllis", where a young woman finds herself alone, looking after a delirious injured man. "...
+An example is a passage from The Adventures of Phyllis, where a young woman finds herself alone, looking after a delirious injured man. "...
 Besides, it was selfish to think of her own discomfort or possible danger when his condition was plainly so much worse than her own.
 All the latent heroism in her nature was rising now to meet the demand upon it.
 She would not let herself speculate on what her home people would say if they could see her now; she would not even think of what might befall her before she could extricate herself from this strange situation, but content herself with living just for the present hour, and doing her best to meet each need as it should arise."

 Early publications of Bessie Marchant novels typically have no dust jacket, but have an illustrative image printed directly on the cover and spine.
 This is especially true of those published by Blackie and by Collins.

-See the image below showing the cover for the novel Juliette the Mail Carrier, as published by Collins Clear Type Press.
+Marchant died in 1941.
+In 2023 the Oxford Dictionary of National Biography included her in a group of new biographies of eleven Victorian and Edwardian writers who have caught the attention of academics.